TeskaLabs/asab/doc/tutorial/web/chapter2.rst

 	}

 When there's a record in your database, try to read it!
-For example:
+For example with this GET request:

 .. code::

 	127.0.0.1:8080/crud-myrestapi/movie/1

-Is your response with 200 status code?
+Is your response with a 200 status code?
 Does it return desired data?
-Congratulation to your first ASAB microservice!
+Congratulation on your first ASAB microservice!

 Oh, wait...

 **C**, **R**...
 What about **Update** and **Delete** you ask?

-You already know everything to add next functionality!
+You already know everything to add the next functionality!